david-a-parry/vase/README.md

                             include these default classes in addition to other specified classes.

+      --canonical, -canonical
-      --canonical           When used in conjunction with --csq argument, ignore consequences for non-canonical transcripts.
+                            When used in conjunction with --csq argument, ignore consequences for non-canonical transcripts.

+      --flagged_features, -flagged_features
-      --flagged_features    When used in conjunction with --csq argument, ignore consequences for flagged
+                            When used in conjunction with --csq argument, ignore consequences for flagged
                             transcripts/features (i.e. with a non-empty
                             'FLAGS' CSQ field).

-      --biotypes BIOTYPE [BIOTYPE ...]
+      --biotypes BIOTYPE [BIOTYPE ...], -biotypes BIOTYPE [BIOTYPE ...]
                             When used in conjunction with --csq  argument, ignore consequences in biotypes other than those specified here.
 By default only consequences in